 From there, you’ll make a plan for incorporating healthy snacks into your routine, followed by lunch, and eventually dinner.
 But you won’t do it all at once.
 Your brain is going to go into panic mode, which brings me to my next point.

-2. Make the healthy habit as easy as possible.
+2. Make the habit as easy as possible.

-If your mornings are a chaotic mess (which may be why you hit to the McDonald’s drive thru every day), then plan ahead.
+If your mornings are a chaotic mess (which may be why you hit the McDonald’s drive-thru every day), then plan ahead.

 You can set out skillet and utensils the night before and precook parts of the meal that can be stored easily in the fridge.
 Or, you can cook up a big batch of freezer-friendly breakfast treats to pop in the oven or microwave in the mornings.